 Happy World Refugee Day!
 My heroine this month is a mother and an entrepreneur who helps refugee women in Dallas to make an honest living by sewing little girls' clothes.
 No matter who you are and where you are, you can make a difference!Read More

-She is a mother of four (teenagers!), a wife, a speaker, and a freedom fighter who is on a mission to abolish modern slavery a.k.a human trafficking.
+She is a mother of three (teenagers!), a wife, a speaker, and a freedom fighter who is on a mission to abolish modern slavery a.k.a human trafficking.
 Meet this month's heroine, Josie Carignan.Read More

 "If sarcasm would have helped us, it would have helped us already.
 We need more tenderness." - Janielle Kastner.
 Read more about why this artist/playwright gives out 'Free Blessings' at an event.
 Handwritten printable blessings are included just for you!Read More

 She's a military wife who started making jewelries at home in England, where her hubby was stationed a few years ago.
 Read how the Loren Hope brand is slaying the industry now, what she's learned, and tips to start your own business.Read More

 She is a new mom who decided to quit a corporate job and run her own business, Savoy Sorbet.
 Check out how she balances it all.Read More

 I'm super excited about this month's heroine.
 She is a dear friend of mine who seems to know just the right thing to say at the right time.
 She founded this community called Openseat, press play and watch the video before you read this article :) https://youtu.be/EVF9wkmzj54

 She is a queen in the her own right, a storyteller, a speaker, and most of all she is a wife and a mom.
 This is Queen K. Smith :)

 You describe yourself as a story teller.
 How did you get into it?
 Why are you so passionate about it?